KabakiAntony/Politico/README.md

  Find the frontend for this app hosted on gh-pages on the following link https://kabakiantony.github.io/Politico/UI/

+ The backend is hosted on heroku at https://tonyk-politico.herokuapp.com/

 ## Setup and installation

 1. Set up virtualenv